NikolayDobrinski/Programming-challenges/README.md

-Tasks from my coding challenges in sites hackerrank.com and codewars.com
+Tasks from my coding challenges on websites hackerrank.com and codewars.com